mucommander/mucommander/package/readme.txt

 Improvements:
 - File-search dialog is loaded with the previously selected search options instead of the default search options.
+- The wildcard characters '*' and '?' can be used within filenames in file-search.

 Localization:
 -